 On September 1, 2010, IIJ acquired 100% of the equity of IIJ-Global from AT&T Japan for the amount of ¥9.2 billion.
 IIJ-Global is incorporated under the laws of Japan.
 IIJ-Global provides mainly domestic network outsourcing service businesses, such as WAN services.
-To fulfill the demands of our Japanese clients that are headed abroad to expand their overseas business, together with IIJ, IIJ-Global has been enhancing its business abroad in Asia with IIJ-Global China, IIJ-Global Singapore and IIJ-Global Thailand.
-As of March 31, 2014, IIJ-Global had 292 employees, 21 of whom were seconded from IIJ.
+To fulfill the demands of our Japanese clients that are headed abroad to expand their overseas business, together with IIJ, IIJ-Global has been enhancing its business abroad in Asian countries such as China, Singapore and Thailand.
+As of March 31, 2015, IIJ-Global had 333 employees, 19 of whom were seconded from IIJ.

-Net Care, Inc.
+IIJ Engineering, Inc.

-Net Care provides a broad array of support services, from monitoring and troubleshooting to network operations and data center operations.
-As of March 31, 2014, Net Care had 352 employees, six of whom were seconded from IIJ.
-Net Care plans to change its company name to IIJ Engineering Inc. on October 1, 2014.
+IIJ Engineering Inc. ("IIJ-EG"), whose name has been changed from Net Care, Inc. as of October 1, 2014, provides a broad array of support services, from monitoring and troubleshooting to network operations and data center operations.
+As of March 31, 2015, IIJ-EG had 412 employees, four of whom were seconded from IIJ.